top of page

 Finding the Right Breathwork for You

 "The foundation to all pranayama, is to have established diaphragmatic breathing.
 Learn diaphragmatic breathing and change your life.
-Breathing links us both to the mind and the body and is therefore, grounding.
+Breathing links us both to the mind and the body and is therefore, grounding, calming and focusing.
 The more we pay attention to breathing by way of a gentle awareness, the more we can relax and find our mind concentrated.
 That’s where diaphragmatic breathing exercises come in."

 -Veena, Saumya Ayurveda